 You’re finally ready to take the plunge and open your own cookie business.
 Great!
 That must mean you make some really great cookies (and you can send one my way whenever you’d like).
-The hard part is knowing how to price homemade cookies so you don’t end up in the negative.
+The hard part is knowing how much to charge for homemade cookies so you don’t end up in the negative.

 There are a few things to consider when pricing homemade cookies.
 The ingredients, how much time it takes you to make and bake, and the complexity of the cookie should all be accounted for.
 Typically, this will leave you at anywhere between $2 and $6 per cookie.